vicious-widgets/vicious/README.md

     `{/ size_mb}`, `{/ size_gb}`, `{/ used_mb}`, ``{/ used_gb}, `{/ used_p}`,
     `{/ avail_mb}`, `{/ avail_gb}`, `{/ avail_p}`, `{/home size_mb}` etc.

+**vicious.widgets.thermal**

+Provides temperature levels of several thermal zones.
+Supported platforms: Linux, FreeBSD.

+- Arguments (per platform):
+  * Linux: takes the thermal zone as an argument, i.e. `"thermal_zone0"`, or a table with 1st field as thermal zone, 2nd as data source - available data sources are "proc", "core" and "sys" (which is the default when only the zone is provided) and 3rd optional argument as a temperature input file to read
+  * FreeBSD: takes the thermal zone as an argument, i.e. `"0"`
+- Returns:
+  * returns 1st value as temperature of requested thermal zone

 **vicious.widgets.volume**

 Provides volume levels and state of requested mixers.